In this section:

-The department of Environment and Natural Resources, Government of the Northwest Territories (ENR) is the authority responsible for water resources management and has an important role in maintaining the integrity of northern waters.
-ENR manages the NWT’s inland and offshore water resources though the administration and co-management of the Northwest Territories Waters Act, the Mackenzie Valley Resource Management Act and Regulations, and the Arctic Waters Pollution Prevention Act.
-ENR supports programs and initiatives under the Water Strategy, including community-based monitoring and transboundary water negotiations.
-ENR also supports safe drinking water through source water protection using a multi-barrier approach.
+The department of Environment and Climate Change, Government of the Northwest Territories (ECC) is the authority responsible for water resources management and has an important role in maintaining the integrity of northern waters.
+ECC manages the NWT’s inland and offshore water resources through the administration and co-management of the Northwest Territories Waters Act, the Mackenzie Valley Resource Management Act and Regulations, and the Arctic Waters Pollution Prevention Act.
+ECC supports programs and initiatives under the Water Strategy, including community-based monitoring and transboundary water negotiations.
+ECC also supports safe drinking water through source water protection using a multi-barrier approach.

 The GNWT, through various departments, is responsible for public water supply regulation and environmental protection within the territory.
 Some of the departments which address water-related issues include: